EdwinVW/pitstop/workshop/pitstop-workshop.md

 There are 2 ways of getting the sources from Github onto your machine: download a zip file from Github or fork and clone the repo.
 Both are described below, choose the one that works best for you.

 **Download a zip file**
-1. Open your browser and navigate to the PitStop repo on Github: <a href="https://github.com/edwinvw/pitstop" target="_blank">https://github.com/edwinvw/pitstop</a>.
+1. Open your browser and navigate to the Pitstop repo on Github: <a href="https://github.com/edwinvw/pitstop" target="_blank">https://github.com/edwinvw/pitstop</a>.
 2. Click the green *Clone or download* button.
 A dialog is shown.
 3. Click the *Download ZIP* button and store the zip file on your machine.
 4. Extract the zip file into an arbitrary folder (e.g. `c:\dev`).